nsacyber/WALKOFF/README.md

-We recommend using a Python virtual environment (such as [venv](https://docs.python.org/3/library/venv.html) included with Python 3, [virtualenv](https://virtualenv.pypa.io/en/latest/), [pyenv](https://github.com/pyenv/pyenv)-[virtualenv](https://github.com/pyenv/pyenv-virtualenv) or [pipenv](https://pipenv.readthedocs.io/en/latest/)), as this avoids package version conflicts with other applications that you might have, and avoids the necessity of running setup with sudo, which could cause permissions issues if you don't use sudo for subsequent runs.
+We recommend using a Python virtual environment (such as [venv](https://docs.python.org/3/library/venv.html) included with Python 3, [virtualenv](https://virtualenv.pypa.io/en/latest/), [pyenv](https://github.com/pyenv/pyenv)-[virtualenv](https://github.com/pyenv/pyenv-virtualenv) or [pipenv](https://pipenv.readthedocs.io/en/latest/)), as this avoids package version conflicts with other applications that you might have, and avoids the necessity of running pip with sudo, which could cause permissions issues as root will then own the packages.

 Install Redis Server:
 * MacOS: Use homebrew - https://brew.sh/